 Michael Wanjau - Assistant Director, Kenya Wildlife Service

-Previous participants include U.S. National Park Service superintendents, deputy regional directors, state park leaders, non-profit leaders, and international participants representing Australia, Bahamas, Bhutan, Cameroon, China, Columbia, Costa Rica, Dominica, Estonia, Germany, Hungary, Israel, Italy, Kenya, Latvia, Lebanon, Mexico, Mongolia, Nepal, Netherland Antilles, New Zealand, Nigeria, Poland, Romania, Russia, Sweden, Tasmania, Thailand, Uruguay and Vietnam.
+Previous participants include U.S. National Park Service superintendents, deputy regional directors, state park leaders, non-profit leaders, and international participants representing Australia, Bahamas, Bhutan, Cameroon, Chile, China, Columbia, Costa Rica, Dominica, Estonia, Germany, Hungary, Israel, Italy, Kenya, Latvia, Lebanon, Mexico, Mongolia, Nepal, Netherland Antilles, New Zealand, Nigeria, Norway, Paraguay, Poland, Romania, Russia, Sweden, Tasmania, Thailand, Uganda and Vietnam.

 Previous speakers have included President Jimmy Carter presenting a case study on the creation of the Alaska National Interest Lands Conservation Act, Professor E.O.
 Wilson, Professor Charles O'Reilly, former NPS Director Robert Stanton, current NPS Director Jon Jarvis, former Regional Director Robert Barbee, former President of the Heinz Center Thomas Lovejoy and former Director of California State Parks Ruth Coleman.